 Back to HI Boston, this hostel is fabulous!
-Everything was extremely clean, and I'm pretty sure the bathrooms were cleaner then mine.
+Everything was extremely clean, and I’m pretty sure the bathrooms were cleaner than mine.
 I feel like every time I turned around there was a member of the cleaning staff working.
 The decor was on point!
 4 floors had rooms on them and each was represented by a different color: red, blue, green or orange.
 Those 4 colors designate 4 of the lines on the Boston subway system, the T.

 From there it’s about a 10 minute walk to the southern end of the Rose Kennedy Greenway.
 Boston’s ribbon of contemporary parks starts in Chinatown and snakes north ending by the Boston Public Market.
 Along the route you’ll find the famous Dewey Square wall, outdoor markets during the warmer months, water features for the kids to play in, art displays, and even a carousel.
 If you were to walk from beginning to end it would only take 30 minutes, but with so much to see and do I’d give yourself a couple of hours.
 No need to rush!

 Our ConDUCKtor was Sarah b.
 Goodwitch.
 She was spot on with the puns and had a vast knowledge of the city.
 History, movie locations, you name it, she was so on top of it!.
 The tour leaving the New England Aquarium passes by 32 sites – such as the Granary Burying Ground, Beacon Hill, and the Zakim Bunker Hill Bridge – around Boston.
 At each one, Sarah gave an explanation, history and usually some interesting facts you don’t find in the history books.

 The highlight of any Boston Duck Tour is taking to the Charles River!
-And because I'm a 10 year old at heart, I was very excited when she invited anyone who was interested to come up, sit in the drivers seat, and drive the Duck.
-Yes, I drove a Duck and got the sticker - and photo - to prove it!
+And because I’m a 10-year-old at heart, I was very excited when she invited anyone who was interested to come up, sit in the driver’s seat, and drive the Duck.
+Yes, I drove a Duck and got the sticker – and photo – to prove it!
 Tours are run seasonally, usually April through November, check here to book and get scheduling details.
-For visitors this is a must do during your visit to Boston.
+For visitors, this is a must-add to any Boston itinerary.